zoolanders/documentation/src/essentials-for-yootheme-pro/addons/dynamic/composed-sources.md

 ![Compose Editor](./assets/composable-sources/compose-editor.webp)

 To do so, just press the _Add Dynamic_ button on the top right of the editor, and choose any dynamic option as a new dynamic content.
-To learn more about Essentials [Extended Dynamic Content Workflow](./extended-workflow.md), see the corresponding documentation.
+To learn more about Essentials [Dynamic Content](./), see the corresponding documentation.

 ![Field Dynamic Options](./assets/field-dynamic-options.webp)